-Move Mood powered by stem4 provides ways for young people to manage the behaviours associated with low mood or depression.
-Developed by Dr Nihara Krause, a consultant clinical psychologist, together with ideas and input from young people, Move Mood uses a Behavioural Activation Framework* to help increase motivation to change.
+The Move Mood app by stem4 provides ways for young people to manage the behaviours associated with low mood or depression.
+Developed by Dr Nihara Krause, a Consultant Clinical Psychologist, together with ideas and input from young people, the Move Mood app uses a Behavioural Activation Framework (references below) to help increase motivation to change.

-The Move Mood app has been developed for young people and is suitable for mild/moderate depression.
-If severely depressed it should only be used alongside treatment.
+The Move Mood app has been developed for young people aged 13 and over and is suitable for mild/moderate depression.
+Young people under 13 may use the Move Mood app but should ask a trusted adult to help them.
+For young people who are severely depressed, the Move Mood app should only be used alongside treatment.

 “Low mood and depression weigh you down.
 Instead, engage, initiate and activate.
 Build your power to lift this weight”.

 The Move Mood app aims to help young people manage the behaviours associated with low mood or depression.
 It follows a type of treatment called Behavioural Activation Therapy (BAT) which encourages people with depression to approach activities they may be avoiding.
 This is done by defining goals and setting activity schedules since when a person is depressed they tend to avoid particular situations or activities.
 Unfortunately, avoidance leads to more depression trapping people in further depression.
 The app encourages the user, with the help of a ‘companion’ to carry out tasks they make a commitment to complete and to work towards ‘awards’ for completing them.

 There is opportunity for monitoring progress and a section for resources.

 For those individuals with severe symptoms of depression, the Move Mood app needs to be used together with individual support from a mental health professional.

 The Move Mood app is password-protected and confidential.